West Virginia Fall Foliage Featured in

 Davis (peak foliage: late September–early October)

-Visit the picturesque Canaan Valley, situated 4 mi (6 km) northeast of the town.
+Visit the picturesque Canaan Valley, situated 4 miles (6 km) northeast of the town.
 The area is mesmerizing, with kaleidoscopic canvas stretching all over the mountainsides, river valleys, and country roads.

 Snowshoe (peak foliage: late September–early October)